 Dr. John Crosby.
 "The Forgotten Voice of Dietrich von Hildebrand."
 Dietrich von Hildebrand Legacy Project (June 5, 2012).

 The Dietrich von Hildebrand Legacy Project (Hildebrand Project) was founded to promote the thought and spirit of Dietrich von Hildebrand by preserving his memory and disseminating his writings, especially in the English-speaking world.

 Cardinal Joseph Ratzinger, wrote of von Hildebrand:

 "I am personally convinced that, when, at some time in the future, the intellectual history of the Catholic Church in the twentieth century is written, the name of Dietrich von Hildebrand will be most prominent among the figures of our time."

 Despite these words of high praise, von Hildebrand has sadly come to be largely forgotten.
 The Legacy Project wishes to remedy this situation.

-John Crosby is the M.A.
-Philosophy Director and Professor of Philosophy at Franciscan University of Steubenville.
+John F. Crosby is Professor of Philosophy at Franciscan University of Steubenville.
 Professor Crosby is known internationally for his work on John Henry Newman, Max Scheler, Karol Wojtyła, and Dietrich von Hildebrand.
-He has made a significant contribution to the area of philosophical anthropology or philosophy of the human person and has played a major role in the contemporary interest and discussion of that field through his three books The Legacy of Pope John Paul II: His Contribution to Catholic Thought, Personalist Papers, and The Selfhood of the Human Person.Copyright © 2012 Dietrich von Hildebrand Legacy Project
+Dr. Crosby worked with his son in founding the Dietrich von Hildebrand Legacy Project.
+He has also made a significant contribution to the area of philosophical anthropology or the philosophy of the human person and has played a major role in the contemporary interest and discussion of that field through his books, The Personalism of John Henry Newman, The Selfhood of the Human Person and Personalist Papers.Copyright © 2012 Dietrich von Hildebrand Legacy Project

 back to top